Spotter-Team/App/README.md

 $ npm install
 ```

-Create an .env file in the Spotter folder:
+Create an .env file in the frontend folder:
 ```
 API_BASE_URL=http://<your-local-IP>:3000
 ```

-cd backend folder:
+Navigate to the backend folder:

 ```
 $ cd ..